Integrating Problem Details RFC with FastAPI

 Finally, during one of my professional project where I had to write lot of APIs, I decided to take the opportunity to write my own library, fastapi-problem-details.
 It is simple and goes straight to the point for my use case.
 You can find lot of examples/behaviors on the documentation.
 It contains the following features:

-• Add a default response to all route documented as returning a Problem Details HTTP Response FastAPI problem details default response
+response to all route documented as returning a Problem Details HTTP Response - Add ability to raise

-• Transform all API errors automatically into Problem Details response including: unhandled errors, validation errors and (starlette) http exceptions
+to returns error responses as Problem Details - Transform all API errors automatically into Problem Details response including: unhandled errors, validation errors and (starlette) http exceptions

-• Respect the original RFC (The Problem schema is aligned with what is recommended in the standard)
+schema is aligned with what is recommended in the standard) - Add ability to return a

-• Add ability to change validation error code (422 by default) and/or detail
+directly.
+This is useful when you’ll register your own error handlers - Add ability to change validation error code (422 by default) and/or detail

-• Add ability to include Python unhandled exception types and stack traces for debugging purposes (disabled by default)
+- Add ability to include Python unhandled exception types and stack traces for debugging purposes (disabled by default)

-• Add ability to document your route error responses with Problem Details OpenAPI Schema
+- Add ability to document your route error responses with Problem Details OpenAPI Schema

 I suggest you to give it a try and do not hesitate to open tickets on the github repo.
 I’ll probably try to enhance the documentation is the next days so stay tuned.